 Other available versions:

 Before you can put backup data on hold, you must define at least one preservation policy.
 The preservation policy defines which files are included in the legal hold and how long to keep files under legal hold.
 This article describes how to create a preservation policy that you can apply to different legal matters.
 (In the Code42 Legal Hold web app, a legal matter is the collection of all the custodians and backup data associated with a litigation.)

 Legal hold is a part of the eDiscovery process undertaken in response to actual or prospective litigation.
 For information on how to leverage Code42 for Enterprise for eDiscovery, see our eDiscovery Integration Guide.

 You can also preserve files with Legal Hold for enhanced surveillance as part of your company's security program.
-For more information, see Detect and respond to insider threats with Code42.
+For more information, see Detect and respond to insider threats.

 - You must create a preservation policy before you create a matter.